VENTO-off/Chrome-Passcode/README.md

 # Chrome Passcode

-A small script for **Debian/Ubuntu** which allows user to set a password to avoid unauthorized access.
+A small script for **Debian/Ubuntu** which allows user to set a password for Google Chrome to avoid unauthorized access.
-Prompts for password on Google Chrome startup.
+Prompts for password on browser startup.

 > Note: Chrome Passcode adds an extra protection for the browser.
 > All the Google Chrome **data are encrypted** with [gocryptfs](https://github.com/rfjakob/gocryptfs).